How do I order a cap and gown?

 Will food be available at the concession stands?

 Yes, concession areas will be open, and a limited menu will be available for purchase.

 Read the full carry-in policy.

 How do I request accessible seating and/or parking?

 All ceremonies will be fully accessible.
 Guests do not need to register ahead of time for accessible seating.
 At the Kohl Center, drop-off service and accessible seating will be available on a first-come, first-served basis for individuals with disabilities or older guests.
 Guests needing assistance once they arrive at the Kohl Center can call 608-263-5645 for a wheelchair escort or find golf cart escorts from Dayton Street.
 The seating structure provides one companion seat for each accessible seat, and we ask that guests respect these guidelines so that everyone in need of accessible seating can be accommodated.

-If you are a degree candidate who will require accessible seating in the graduate seating area of the Kohl Center floor, or if you have additional questions or concerns about accessibility for guests, please don’t hesitate to contact commencement staff to assist you with your needs.
+If you are a degree candidate who will require accessible seating in the graduate seating area of the Kohl Center floor, or if you have additional questions or concerns about accessibility for guests, please contact commencement staff to assist you with your needs.